 Approximately 8.9 million of the shares that will be outstanding after the offering were issued in private placement transactions that were exempt from the registration requirements of the Securities Act, of which 861,000 shares are currently held by our directors and officers.
 The majority of these transactions occurred in 1993 and the last occurred in 1996.
 All of these shares originally qualified as "restricted securities" (as such term is defined in Rule 144).
 Restricted securities cannot be resold in the public market except in a registered transaction or in a transaction exempt from the registration requirements of the Securities Act, such as the exemption afforded by Rule 144, which is discussed below.
-In addition, restricted securities continue to qualify as such until they are resold in these transactions have been held beyond the minimum holding periods set forth in Rule 144, and we believe that many of these shares have been resold through the Toronto Stock Exchange or otherwise and no longer qualify as restricted securities.
+In addition, restricted securities continue to qualify as such until they are resold in a registered transaction or in accordance with Rule 144.
+All of the shares issued in these transactions have been held beyond the minimum holding periods set forth in Rule 144, and we believe that many of these shares have been resold through the Toronto Stock Exchange or otherwise and no longer qualify as restricted securities.
 The shares other than those held by our officers and directors can be freely sold without restriction under the Securities Act.